MeltwaterArchive/rabbitio/README.md

 ## Installing

 #### Download binary
-Pick your archtype from [Releases](https://github.com/meltwater/rabbitio/releases) and download, in addition you'll need to set the binary to be executable.
+Pick your binary from [Releases](https://github.com/meltwater/rabbitio/releases) and download, in addition you'll need to set the binary to be executable.

 Example with `linux-amd64` and version `v0.5.3`: